Terms used:

 Rhythm Dance

-• Maximum of one pattern dance type step sequence (Style D) skated to any tempo.
-Reference ISU Communication 2560 for detailed technical requirements.
+- Maximum of one pattern dance type step sequence (Style D) skated to any dance style - minimum tempo 110 beats per minute, in 2/2, 2/4, or 4/4 time.
+Reference ISU Communication 2630 for detailed technical requirements.

-• Maximum of one Choreographic Rhythm Sequence skated to a tempo of at least 100 beats per minute.
+- Maximum of one Choreographic Rhythm Sequence skated to any dance style.
 The Choreographic Rhythm Sequence is evaluated as a Choreographic Element.
-Reference ISU Communication 2560 for detailed technical requirements.
+Reference ISU Communication 2630 for detailed technical requirements.

-• One stop permitted, maximum five seconds (this will count as one of the permitted stops)
+- One stop permitted, maximum five seconds (this will count as one of the permitted stops), must be performed not touching

 Free Dance